-- Developing classroom support plans to ensure every teacher has academic and social-emotional supports in place for universal and targeted groups (e.g. Move to Learn) - Ensuring that all data gathered is distributed and examined in a timely manner, so targeted interventions have maximum opportunity for impact - Continuing to provide drumming groups as a means of targets social-emotional learning support
+- Developing classroom support plans to ensure every teacher has academic and social-emotional supports in place for universal and targeted groups (e.g. small group in-class support, Move to Learn) - Ensuring that all data gathered is distributed and examined in a timely manner, so targeted interventions have maximum opportunity for impact (e.g. Gov't Literacy & Numeracy data, SOS-Q, Intellectual Engagement, etc.) - Continuing to provide drumming groups as a means of targeted social-emotional learning support

-- Safe & Caring (AEAM): Increase/maintain the percentage of teachers, parents and students who agree that students are safe at school, are learning the importance of caring for others, are learning respect for others, and are treated fairly in school. - Program Access (AEAM): Increase/maintain the percentage of teacher, parent and student satisfaction with the accessibility, effectiveness and efficiency of programs and services for students in their community. - Students at Risk (AEAM): Increase/maintain the percentage of teachers, parents and students agree that programs for children at risk are easy to access and timely. - SOS-Q (Student Orientation to School Questionnaire): Increase/maintain in percentage of students who are at or above the National Norm in the areas of Safe and Caring, External Resilience, Internal Resilience, Self-Confidence, Peer Relationships, Utility of School and Extracurricular Activities.
+- Safe & Caring (AEAM): Increase/maintain the percentage of teachers, parents and students who agree that students are safe at school, are learning the importance of caring for others, are learning respect for others, and are treated fairly in school. - Program Access (AEAM): Increase/maintain the percentage of teacher, parent and student satisfaction with the accessibility, effectiveness and efficiency of programs and services for students in their community. - Students at Risk (AEAM): Increase/maintain the percentage of teachers, parents and students agree that programs for children at risk are easy to access and timely. - SOS-Q (Student Orientation to School Questionnaire): Increase/maintain in percentage of students who are at or above the National Norm in the areas of Safe and Caring, External Resilience, Internal Resilience, Self-Confidence, Peer Relationships, Utility of School and Extracurricular Activities. - Access to Supports through a Continuum of Supports: Evidence demonstrates students have access to a continuum of supports to support overall success, achievement, and well-being (FSD Assurance Survey-Parent, Intellectual Engagement Survey-Student, FSD Professional Learning Survey-Staff). - Staff Advisory (Guarding Minds Survey) and Students' Matters input and feedback. - Evidence of Principles and Practices that tell the story of learning and provides assurance of continuous improvement and student growth & achievement.